 Anyway, I don’t know too much about unions or anything of the sort, but I do know from in-class discussions (mostly during a few months this previous school year when the teachers didn’t have contracts) that it’s rather difficult for teachers to be fired even for poor performance or even something such as sexual harassment.
 I wouldn’t say this is entirely the case in my school district (there’s been a few instances in which teachers have resigned instead of being fired), but I haven’t heard of any case where the teacher was fired for “poor performance.”

-Frankly, I think it’s something to consider on the basis of individual schools and classrooms rather than something as general as standardized tests.posted almost 3 years ago
+Frankly, I think it’s something to consider on the basis of individual schools and classrooms rather than something as general as standardized tests.posted over 3 years ago

 I come from the same persepective as Catherinee, I just graduated from U.S. public school and was in the system since Kindergarten.
 There are some teachers that are just unable to teach.

 In 9th grade I had a science teacher who was brilliant, but she was the worst teacher I ever experienced.
 She taught nothing, didn’t know how to control a class, and triend to be the student’s friend instead of their teacher.
 The only reason I learned anything is because I would read the book while everyone else was goofing off.
 (She ended up resigning, but she taught for three years too long, hundeds of students learned nothing because no one would fire her.